AndreasKaratzas/k-means-parallel/README.md

  2. cd k-means-parallel
  3. chmod u+x disp_system_thread_count-ubu20.sh
  4. ./disp_system_thread_count-ubu20.sh
-   i.
-Note the output.
+   > Note the output.
 We will use it later
  5. cd k-means-parallel
-   i.
-Edit `Common.h`, at line 27, and set variable `NUM_THR` equal to the number we noted in step 5
+   > Edit `Common.h`, at line 27, and set variable `NUM_THR` equal to the number we noted in step 5
  6. make
  7. ./kmeans